reinteractive-open/installfest_guides/source/guides/installfest41/getting_started.md

 You'll notice you can create new posts, edit or delete them.
 We're going to add in some functionality to our new Rails app which enforces a rule that every post must have a title.
-Open `app/models/post.rb` and add the line:
+Open `app/models/post.rb` in Sublime and add the line:

 ```ruby
 validates_presence_of :body, :title